QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 R24: [Metadata annotation to determine which template a node was applied from](https://github.com/netmod-wg/template-reqs/issues/24)

   - never discussed
+  - supported in document via "with-template-inheritance"?
+  - an R24-comment suggest returning such annotations all time - is that preferred?
   - status: needs to be discussed (will schedule an Interim meeting)

 R25: [Misaligned module template name](https://github.com/netmod-wg/template-reqs/issues/25)